vladigleba/vladigleba.github.io/posts/prophecy/signs.md

 > And the nations were angry, and thy wrath is come, and the time of the dead, that they should be judged, and that thou shouldest give reward unto thy servants the prophets, and to the saints, and them that fear thy name, small and great; and *shouldest destroy them which destroy the earth*.
 {% ct 'Revelation 11:18' %}

-The human race now have the ability to destroy the earth through weapons of mass destruction, such as the atomic bomb.
+The human race now have the ability to destroy the earth through weapons of mass destruction, such as the atomic bomb, and through weather modification techniques known as geoengineering.

 ## How will people feel about the future?

 > *Men’s hearts failing them for fear*, and for looking after those things which are coming on the earth: for the powers of heaven shall be shaken.
 {% ct 'Luke 21:26' %}

+Those without God as their anchor will be in a frightful psychological state as things on earth become increasingly unstable.
+Such a state, on a societal level, makes people easy to control and manipulate--a fertile ground for tyranny and scape-goat-seeking narratives, which can easily lead to previously unimaginable humanitarian atrocities.
+The Bible predicts [this will happen](../prophecy/usa.md) just before Christ's Second Coming.

 ## What sign does Paul give in one of his letters?

 > For yourselves know perfectly that the day of the Lord so cometh as a thief in the night. *For when they shall say, Peace and safety; then sudden destruction cometh upon them*, as travail upon a woman with child; and they shall not escape.
 {% ct '1 Thessalonians 5:2-3' %}

-This is related to the previous sign of fear about the future because when there will be talk of peace and safety, the reality that follows will be the opposite.
+This is related to the previous sign of apprehension about the future because as nations attempt to bring stability, they will make promises of peace and safety, but according to the Bible, the reality that follows will be the opposite.

 ## How will people treat each other?